What is in my new thriller Blood Summit?

 Here is the prologue.

-The complete novel, as both paperback and e-book, should be available soon on Amazon.
+The complete novel, as both paperback and e-book, is available on Amazon.

 Watch this space.